Avete un buon weekend.

 His voice rose 10 decibels, his bare arms bouncing up and down at his sides, his shaven head struck forward pugnaciously.
 "Yeah, I wanna tell you that the cause of this problem is the fucking medieval Arabs and their wish to enslave us all – and I tell you that it is because we want to save the Jews from the fucking savage Arabs who want to throw them into the sea that we are about to fuck Saddam."
 There was a pause as Don Darling looked at the man, aghast.
 "And that," cameraman number two concluded, "is the fucking truth."

 Sometimes I rather suspect that the anti-war left in America likes being in a permanent minority.
 I mean no disrespect to the Noam Chomskys and Daniel Ellsbergs and Dennis Bernsteins; they fight, amid abuse and threats, to make their voices heard.
-Yet I have an uneasy feeling that many on the intellectual left are fearful that America will lose its next war amid massive casualties – but are even more fearful that America may win with minimal casualties.
+Yet I have an uneasy feeling that many on the intellectual left are fearful that America will lose its next war amid massive casualties – but are even more fearful that America may win with minimal casualties."From the darkness."
+That was the second reference to the vaguely ominous forces of Conservia dwelling in the darkness without benefit of the mighty light of Truth from the left.
+Bob, it's not that we haven't heard your arguments, or that we don't understand them.
+We do.
+We just think they're wrong.
+It really shouldn't that difficult a concept for you to grasp.
+So do me a favor—build me no bridges.

 Perhaps this is unfair.
 But as long as America's anti-war movement talks to itself rather than to others, it is going to go on being surprised when the Gregg Aykinses emerge from the darkness with their hatred and venom intact to support George Bush's forthcoming war in Iraq.